Friday, October 17, 2025

 'It was freezing cold outside.
 The hangar doors didn't open very quickly, so they waited in their coats and sweaters with their mommies and daddies.
 When we yelled 'action' they peeled off all their outer layers, handed them to their parents, and ran inside'.

-The Ubermenscher monster suit that Optic Nerve made for 'Arcadia' was, much like the bug monster that Lindala-Schminken had made in the previous season, instantly derided by cast and crew, and was heavily altered digitally in post-production.
+Optic Nerve's Ubermenscher monster suit was, much like the bug monster that Lindala-Schminken made for the previous season, instantly derided by cast and crew, and all footage involving it was digitally edited in post-production.

 David Duchovny himself recounted on Reddit how embarrassing the shooting experience was; 'We had a bit of a crowd watching, just because we weren't locked up in a McMansion, and I hadn't seen the monster.
 I shot my reactions of being terrified first and girding myself to battle it, and then the poor guy came out in the monster suit.